 THERE 15 was Friday, May 12, 2017, featuring local author Katie Moulton, East Bay fiction writer Cecile Barlier, and rising star writer Jia Jing Liu.

-THERE will return in the fall with THERE 16, on Friday, September 15, 2017, featuring Berkeley novelist Shanthi Sekaran, local emerging author Eanlai Cronin, Berkeley writer Amy Thigpen and music by Kate Brubeck and Jeff Ward.
+THERE 16 was Friday, September 15, 2017, featuring Berkeley novelist Shanthi Sekaran, local emerging author Eanlai Cronin, Berkeley writer Amy Thigpen and music by Kate Brubeck, Jeff Ward and Doug Sovern.

-THERE 17 will be a special event, co-presented as part of Litquake, on Friday, October 13, 2017, with Laleh Khadivi, Whiting Award-winning Oakland author of A Good Country and other novels.
+THERE 17 was a special event, co-presented as part of Litquake, on Friday, October 13, 2017, with Laleh Khadivi, Whiting Award-winning Oakland author of A Good Country and other novels.